Metrics in Detail

 Average Agent Reply Time

 Duration from when a Customer sends a message to when a message is sent by an Agent, including all messages sent between the Contact being fulfilled and ended.
-If the Customer sends more than one message before the Agent responds, the reply span will be measured from the first Customer message to the first Agent message.
+If the Customer sends multiple messages before the Agent responds, the reply span will be measured from the first Customer message to the first Agent message.
 As shown in the diagram below as a Duration, those spans are averaged across all the spans in a Contact to arrive at an average.

 Average Customer Reply Time

 Duration from when an Agent sends a message to when a Customer sends a message, including all messages sent between the Contact being fulfilled and ended.
-If the Agent sends more than one message before the Customer responds, the reply span will be measured from the first Agent message to the first Customer message.
+If the Agent sends multiple messages before the Customer responds, the reply span will be measured from the first Agent message to the first Customer message.
 As shown in the diagram below as a Duration, those spans are averaged across all the spans in a Contact to arrive at an average.

 Contact Durations